3-day, hands-on clay workshop

 Sketchbook/ Pencil – Take notes!

-Basic throwing/ hand building tools- Including metal and rubber ribs, cut off wire, wooden knife, needle tool, rasp or sure form, smoothing tools, small scoring tool, rolling pin, serrated rib
+Basic throwing/hand-building tools- Including metal and rubber ribs, cut-off wire, wooden knife, needle tool, rasp or sure form, smoothing tools, small scoring tool, rolling pin, serrated rib

 Exacto knife (dull is imperative)- this is for cutting clay.
 Sharp ones cut your hands and the canvas on the table…